dart-lang/site-www/src/_guides/language/effective-dart/design.md

 The more precise formulation of this guideline is to *only use `FutureOr<T>` in [contravariant][] positions.* Parameters are contravariant and return types are covariant.
-In nested function types, this gets flipped&mdash;if you have a parameter whose type is itself a function, then the callback's return type is now in contravariant position and the callback's parameters are covariant.
+In nested function types, this gets flipped—if you have a parameter whose type is itself a function, then the callback's return type is now in contravariant position and the callback's parameters are covariant.
 This means it's OK for a *callback's* type to return `FutureOr<T>`: